igorkamyshev/trona/README.md

 Create a folder `evolutions` for your evolutions script and add your first evolution to it.
 Note the rules which you should follow writing said evolutions:

-1. Name file {evolution-number}.sql (e.g. 1.sql)
+1. Name file {evolution-number}-{text}.sql.
+Text part is optional and can be omitted (e.g. both `1.sql` and `1-create-table.sql` are correct).
+Note: file name should always start with number.
+Evolution script file with any other symbol will be ignored (e.g. `*1-incorrect.sql` or `-1-worng.sql`)
-2. Write up and fallback scripts in file and separate them via "#DOWN" comment as at the example below
+2. Complement evolution file with fallback scripts.
+Separate evolution and fallback scripts with "#DOWN" comment as it show in example below.

 Folder content example: